mquinnfd/locust/docs/developing-locust.rst

 Fork Locust on `GitHub <https://github.com/locustio/locust/>`_ and then run

 .. note::
-    Note: To build the Locust web UI, you must have `node` and `yarn` installed - see :ref:`Making changes to Locust's Web UI`
+    To build the Locust web UI, you must have `node` and `yarn` installed - see the *Making changes to Locust's Web UI* section below

 .. code-block:: sh